 For parents who were never married to the mother of their child, a SAPCR case can go a long way towards establishing those parental rights and duties that, to this point, may not already be in place.

 Many fathers in this situation were never put on the child’s birth certificate, and no other acknowledgment of paternity may have been signed or otherwise consented to.

 Child custody cases deal with much more than just who gets to see the child, and when that time begins and ends.
 What a person agrees to (or doesn’t agree to) can shape an entire life for a child and a parent for years to come.
 Having an attorney to assist with those decisions and advocate for their client where the situation calls for it is essential to a successful child custody case.

-The Houston divorce attorneys with the Law Office of Bryan Fagan, PLLC offer free of charge consultations on custody, visitation, possession and access issues.
+The Houston divorce attorneys with the Law Office of Bryan Fagan, PLLC, offer free consultations on custody, visitation, possession, and access issues.
 To learn more about our office and how we can best offer our services, please call us today to set up a time to meet with one of our experienced family law associates.